 Washington’s birthday is a federal holiday in the USA held every third Monday of February each year.
-It is also known as the President’s Day.
-The celebration of this day originated to honor former president George Washington.
-But now that it is widely regarded as President’s Day, it is now celebrated to honor all the presidents of USA.
+It is also known as President’s Day.
+The celebration of this day originated to honor former President George Washington.
+But now that it is widely regarded as President’s Day, it is now celebrated to honor all the presidents of the USA.

 This day celebrates the birthday of George Washington.
 However, it is also now being celebrated as a day for honoring all the presidents of our country.
 According to the Uniform Federal Holidays Act of 1971, the observance of this holiday can happen between February 15 to 21.
 It is a state holiday in most states in USA.
 Its official names include Washington’s Birthday, Washington’s and Lincoln’s Birthday, and President’s Day.
 Activities related to honoring Washington and other US presidents are held as a way of celebrating the event.

-The history of Washington’s Day can be traced back to when the USA had its first ever President – George Washington.
+The history of Washington’s Day can be traced back to when the USA had its first-ever President – George Washington.
 His legacy then left marks on the hearts of all the people of the USA.
-Thus, to honor him, the Washington’s Day was created.
+Thus, to honor him, Washington’s Day was created.

 What is the history of George Washington?

-The first ever Washington’s Day was celebrated in 1880 in the District of Colombia.
-But it was not until 1885 when the day was official declared as a federal holiday.
+First-ever Washington’s Day was celebrated in 1880 in the District of Colombia.
+But it was not until 1885 that the day was officially declared a federal holiday.
 Originally, the day was celebrated every February 22 of the year which is the birthday of George Washington.
 However, in 1971, the holiday was moved to the third Monday of February.

 During the 1800s Washington’s Birthday was not recognized as an official event but later on until 1870s Washington’s Birthday becomes a federal holiday.

-Washington’s birthday joined 4 other government recognized holidays like federal bank holidays, New Year’s Holidays, Christmas Holidays, Independence Holidays, & Thanksgiving holidays.
-Formally, the American enjoy it as just Washington’s Birthday but later on, it was called President Day in the late 1960s when Congress proposed a measure which is called “Uniform Monday Holiday Act”.
+Washington’s birthday joined 4 other government-recognized holidays federal bank holidays, New Year’s Holidays, Christmas Holidays, Independence Holidays, & Thanksgiving holidays.
+Formally, the American enjoy it as just Washington’s Birthday but later on, it was called President Day in the late 1960s when Congress proposed a measure which is called the “Uniform Monday Holiday Act”.
 This law looked to move the festival of a few government occasions from exact dates to a progression of foreordained Mondays.

-While some people contended that moving occasions from their original & official dates would debase their importance & meaning, but that actually not happen.
+While some people contended that moving occasions from their original & official dates would debase their importance & meaning, that actually does not happen.